 Marriage is a sacrament in the Roman Catholic Church.
-Convalidation is the recognition and validation of a civil marriage by the Roman Catholic Church.
-Convalidation makes sacramental that which a civil union makes legal.
+Convalidation is the recognition and validation of the civil marriage of a Catholic by the Roman Catholic Church.
+It is when a couple, married outside the Church, wishes to bring their union in line with the Church and return to reception of the sacraments.
+Convalidation makes valid and potentially sacramental that which a civil union only makes legal.
+A marriage is only sacramental if both parthers are baptized Catholics or become Catholic after the marriage.

-Often times, couples get married in a civil marriage outside of the Catholic Church.
+Oftentimes, couples get married in a civil marriage outside of the Catholic Church.
 The reasons for these unions happening outside of the Church vary widely from couple to couple.
 Whatever the reasons, a wedding officiated by the State, or in another faith without the permission of the Church, is not recognized as a valid marriage by the Roman Catholic Church.
+The Catholic who is married outside the church removes themselves from reception from the sacraments.

-In order for one or both of the spouses to regain full communion with the Church and to validate their marriage, couples must go through a convalidation process.
-The process involves meeting with a member of the clergy, doing some preparation for the sacrament and planning the ceremony.
+In order for one or both of the spouses to regain full communion with the Church and to validate their marriage, couples must go through a marriage preparation process.
+The process involves meeting with a member of the clergy, completing preparation for the sacrament, and planning the ceremony.

 The Convalidation Consultation is available for civilly married couples who wish to deepen their marriage commitment to one another and to Christ by becoming married in the eyes of the Church.

-The seminar is 1 hour and couples will be provided with information on the process and requirements for getting their marriage convalidated.
+The Consultation is 1 hour and couples will be provided with information on the process and requirements for getting their marriage convalidated which can take 6 months to 2 years plus if an annulment is needed.

 This includes: